kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 ### Jedi Enclave

-- Follow Bastila to Jedi Council
+- Bastila accosts you
+- ***Conditional Shopping: Crattis Yurkal***
-  - While doing this, check the menu in the bottom right to see if you have an Adrenal Alacrity
+  - Check the [Credit Route](#credit-route) section to see if you should shop here
+  - *To shop with Crattis Yurkal:*
+    - Run forward until you reach the top of the ramp
+    - Activate Solo Mode and swap to T3
+    - As T3, click the door to the shop on the right
+    - Swap back to MC and run down the first ramp until you make the right turn
+    - Swap back to T3, use Default Action to talk to Crattis Yurkal, then immediately swap back to MC
+      - This keeps MC on the ramp while shopping
+    - **BUY:** 2x Adrenal Alacrity
+    - As MC, continue running down the ramp
+  - *To skip Crattis Yurkal:*
+    - Run forward down the ramp
 - [Hard Buffer](<../Techniques/Save Buffering#hard-buffers>) to skip Belaya's conversation
 - [Open Buffer](<../Techniques/Save Buffering#open-buffers>) into the council conversation
   - This lets you skip the first text faster than usual, saving a few seconds
-- If you have an Adrenal Alacrity, press the stim hotkey *before* the dream CS to use it
+- Press the stim hotkey *before* the dream CS to *Stims: Use Adrenal Alacrity on MC*
-  - This will only happen if you got a random Alacrity drop *or* bought stims from Zelka
+  - You should always have an Alacrity here now
 - Carth accosts you
-- *Party: Remove Canderous, Keep T3 when prompted*
+  - *Party: No change when prompted*
+- *Equip: Clothes (or Nothing) on MC*
 - [Open Buffer](<../Techniques/Save Buffering#open-buffers>) into the council conversation
   - Swap to T3 as the buffer ends
 - IMMEDIATELY AFTER this conversation, [Hard Buffer](<../Techniques/Save Buffering#hard-buffers>) to skip training montage